2. Introduction to KiCad

-A record player, a VCR, a radio.
-All became my victims.
+A record player, a VCR, a radio: All became my victims.
 I am still amazed that a charged capacitor didn't electrocute me.
 At least, I had the good sense to unplug the appliances from the mains.
-Inside those devices, I found all sorts of amazing things.
-Resistors, transformers, integrated circus, displays.
+Inside those devices, I found all sorts of amazing things: resistors, transformers, integrated circuits, displays.

 All of those things were fitted on small boards, like the one in Figure 1.1.
 This is an example of a printed circuit board, or PCB, for short.

 Let's have a look at the components of a PCB, what a PCB looks like, and the terminology that we use.
 The example PCB is one I made for one of my courses (Figure 1.1).

 The top side of the PCB is the side where we place the components.
 We can place components on the bottom side, too; however, this is unusual.